go-graphite/graphite-clickhouse/README.md

 [common]
 listen = ":9090"
 max-cpu = 1
+# Limit number of results from find query.
+Zero = unlimited
+max-metrics-in-find-answer = 0
 # Daemon returns empty response if query matches any of regular expressions
 # target-blacklist = ["^not_found.*"]